Democratic Resilience: Civil Society Organisations as Key Actors.

 2. Civil Resilience

-Civil Resilience is describing the civil society’s ability to resist challenges or threats and to convert a current state.
-In particular it is expressing how an organization is contributing to the civic culture by incorporating and promoting democratic principles, attitudes and processes.
+Civil resilience describes the ability of civil society to withstand challenges or threats and to transform the status quo.
+In particular, it expresses how an organisation contributes to civic culture by embracing and promoting democratic principles, attitudes and processes.

 Civil refers to who is responsible for inducing and organizing social change in a civil society.
 And it refers to the way discussions, negotiations and disputes are conducted.
 CSOs contribute to fairness, peace, non-violence, participation and collective solution orientation.

-Resilience describes the ability of CSOs to adapt to new conditions, develop resistance and be able to renew by rethinking their actions, catalyzed through external impulses.
-This includes adaptibility, creativity, strategy and a theory of social change.
+Resilience describes the ability of civil society organisations to adapt to new conditions, to develop resilience and to renew themselves by rethinking their actions, catalysed by external impulses.
+It includes persistence, adaptability and the strength and will to change, driven by a clear theory of change (transformability).

 3. Resistance, collaboration, dialogue

-There is a conceptual blurriness to what extent CSOs should be opposition, partners or even parts of the power.
-It seems to be plausible that those with a significant social, cultural and economical capital dispose power.
-Furthermore, the idea of active citizenship is including the idea of empowerment.
-It is clear that the line between powerful and powerless is not necessarily the line between state and civil society or economy and civil society.
-The different and not always transparent allocation of power is under democratic perspective an obligation for CSOs to transparency and fairness and to using their power in a meaningful way.
-Under this perspective in a democratic society as well parties have an outreach to civil society, then as hybrid organizations with a civic membership culture, feeding citzens‘ needs into the state and governance.
+It seems plausible that those with significant social, cultural and economic capital have power.
+Moreover, the idea of active citizenship includes the idea of empowerment.
+It is clear that the line between powerful and powerless is not necessarily the line between state and civil society or business and civil society.
+The difficult and not always transparent distribution of power is, from a democratic perspective, an obligation for civil society organisations to be transparent and fair and to use their power in a meaningful way.
+From this perspective, in a democratic society, parties also have an outreach to civil society, but as hybrid organisations with a civic membership culture, they feed the needs of citizens into the state and governance.
+Power and influence are necessary goals for civil society actors working for social change.
+Their legitimate exercise is bound by democratic principles.

-On the other hand, innovation, alternatives and democratic social practices can under some circumstances better grow under the condition of fundamental opposition, especially when political power is over-forming the civil culture and occupying civil spaces (Putnam mentions the Italian example, Michnik the Polish).
+On the other hand, innovation, alternatives and democratic social practices may grow better under conditions of fundamental opposition, especially when political power overforms civic culture and occupies civic spaces (Putnam cites the Italian example, Michnik the Polish) (Michnik, 2000).

-In any case, civil disobedience is not a cheap to have option because it requires a clear moral basis.
-“It is living from the power of non-violence and its ability to justify itself in regards to the content” [KLEGER 2013: 164].
-The “civility of disobedience” is bound to criteria such like the consideration of material and immaterial effects, guidance to the goal, peacefulness and the relatedness of the action taken to the higher constitutional values.[KLEGER/MAKSWITAT 2014]
+In any case, civil disobedience is not a cheap option because it requires a clear moral basis.
+“It lives from the power of non-violence and its ability to justify itself in terms of content” (Kleger, 2013, p.
+164).
+The “civility of disobedience” is bound to criteria such as the consideration of material and immaterial effects, orientation towards the goal, peacefulness and the relation of the action taken to the higher constitutional values (Kleger/Makswitat, 2014).

-However, a fundamental opposition without an idea of how to transform society and how to shape dialogue will feasible fall back into a state of self-closure, self-reassurement and maybe even hostile antagonism.
-It will loose ties to the external world, to possible cooperation partners and be characterized more as a community of believers than a community of active citizens.
-Speaking with the Polish opposition member and later foreign minister Władysław Bartoszewski:
+However, a fundamental opposition that has no idea of how to transform society and how to shape dialogue is likely to fall back into a state of self-closure, self-confidence and perhaps even hostile antagonism.
+It will lose touch with the outside world, with possible cooperation partners, and will be characterised more as a community of believers than a community of active citizens.
+Conversation with Polish opposition member and future foreign minister Władysław Bartoszewski:

 “An inseparable element of democracy is the will to achieve understanding – in other words the willingness to engage in dialogue.“